camunda/camunda-docs/docs/guides/sap/guide1-sap-e2e.md

 ...
 ```

-(explain mtad)

-Use the `mtad.yaml.template` depyloment descriptor template. fill in your info and credentials, and rename it to `mtad.yaml`.

-Eventually adjust the names of the destination- and connectivity-instances to your liking.

-Then deploy the SAP OData connector via the cf-cli:
+Then deploy the SAP OData connector via the `cf-cli`.
+Note that this requires t[he "multiapps" plugin of Cloud Foundry](https://github.com/cloudfoundry/multiapps-cli-plugin) to be installed on the machine the deployment runs on.

 ```shell
 $> cf deploy ./ # append the -f flag to shortcircuit ongoing deployments